-Our colleague, Gretchen Gordon, of Braveheart Sales Performance lead us through some thoughtful practices around how to move on from failures.
+Our colleague, Gretchen Gordon, of Boost Sales Performance lead us through some thoughtful practices around how to move on from failures.
 My key takeaway from Gretchen’s session was this phrase she learned from her son’s college football coach.
 When a player missed a tackle or lost a game, he had them ask themselves,

 “So What.
 Now What?”

 Reflecting on what went wrong and doing a “Post Mortem” can be extremely helpful.
 As this quote, attributed to Nelson Mandela suggest, “I never lose.
 I either win or learn,” our mistakes are powerful learning tools.